Arizona State University Admissions 2025: Process, Requirements & Deadlines

 Here are some key services available to you:

-- International Student Support: The International Students and Scholars Center provides comprehensive support, advice, and advocacy tailored to the needs of international students.
+- International Student Support: The International Students and Scholars Center provides visa guidance, academic workshops, and the Global Peer Mentor program, which pairs first-year international students with experienced peers for ongoing support.

 These resources are designed to support your success throughout your time at ASU.